AnssiIlari/Machine-Learning/3. Diabetes (Classification)/README.md

 	Because Diabetic result is binary 0 / 1)

 #### Score-model module:
-	"for scoring the validation dataset"
+	for scoring the validation dataset

 ### Time for second run